Document Guide — Marriage Acceptance Certificate

 Because the Marriage Acceptance Certificate is a public document under Japanese law, an apostille can be obtained directly from the Ministry of Foreign Affairs of Japan, without prior notarization.
 However, English translations are treated as private documents, so depending on the destination country, the translation itself may require additional verification through Route B (notary-verified route).

 Our office is located in Akasaka, Tokyo — within close proximity to the Ministry of Foreign Affairs (Kasumigaseki).
-This location supports efficient handling of the application-and-receipt workflow, including express processing options where scheduling allows.
+This location supports organized handling of the application-and-receipt workflow, while municipal, MOFA, notary-office, Legal Affairs Bureau, courier, and receiving-authority processing times remain outside our control.

 A note on terminology: A gyoseishoshi (行政書士) is a Japanese certified administrative procedures specialist licensed under the Gyoseishoshi Act.
 The profession is a national qualification regulated by the Ministry of Internal Affairs and Communications, with statutory authority to prepare and submit documents to government agencies, including apostille applications.